ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/nginxphpfileallowlist.md

  HTTP/1.1 404 Not Found
 ```

-First ensure the new file is in the pub folder within the document root.
+First ensure the new file is in the pub folder or a subfolder within that, inside the document root.
 All files and folders outside of the pub folder are not publicly accessible.
 Example pub folder:

 ```bash
 /var/www/vhosts/example.com/htdocs/pub/